 Eribulin is a drug used to treat cancer.
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

 Possible Side Effects (More Common)

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs 7 to 10 days after the drug is given and may increase your risk of infection, fatigue, and bleeding.
+Bone marrow depression usually happens 7 to 10 days after the drug is given and may raise your risk of infection, make you feel tired and weak (fatigue), and raise your risk of bleeding.

-- Hair loss is usually complete scalp hair loss and can include loss of eyebrows, eyelashes, and pubic hair.
-You may notice this a few days or weeks after treatment has begun.
-Usually hair loss is temporary; your hair should grow back when treatment is completed.
+- Hair loss: Hair loss is often complete scalp hair loss and can involve loss of eyebrows, eyelashes, and pubic hair.
+You may notice this a few days or weeks after treatment has started.
+Most often hair loss is temporary; your hair should grow back when treatment is done.

-- Flu-like symptoms: fever, headache, joint and muscle pain, and fatigue.
+- Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue (low energy, feeling weak).

 - Effects on the nerves called peripheral neuropathy.
-You may feel numbness or tingling in your hands and feet.
-It may be difficult for you to button your clothes, open jars, or walk normally.
-The effect on the nerves may get worse with additional doses of the drug.
-These effects get better in some people after the drug is stopped, but may not get better in some people.
+You may feel numbness, tingling, or pain in your hands and feet.
+It may be hard for you to button your clothes, open jars, or walk as usual.
+The effect on the nerves may get worse with more doses of the drug.
+These effects get better in some people after the drug is stopped, but it does not get better in all people.